 To view more alumni events, click here.

-Genome sequencing studies of tumor samples from large patient cohorts have provided convincing support for the somatic mutation theory of cancer, which posits that neoplasms result from mutational activation of tumor suppressor genes.
+Genome sequencing studies of tumor samples from large patient cohorts have provided convincing support for the somatic mutation theory of cancer, which posits that neoplasms result from mutational activation of oncogenes and mutational inactivation of tumor suppressor genes.
 Tumor cells originating from the same ancestral lineage form clonal populations, and the size and time-ordering of the clones can be modeled by hierarchical tree structures.
 In this lecture, Professor Karchin will discuss her research group’s reconstructions of precursor lesion evolution in high grade serous ovarian cancer and pancreatic adenocarcinoma.

 The Don P. Giddens Inaugural Professorial Lecture Series began in 1993 as a way to honor newly promoted full professors.
 Professor Giddens, originator of the series, served as the fifth dean of Engineering at Johns Hopkins.

 The nationally recognized Johns Hopkins University Business Plan Competition, hosted by the Center for Leadership Education, provides an opportunity for students to take a novel idea or innovative technology and develop a business plan based around it.
 Starting with a concept, students build an understanding of their target market, analyze potential competitors, craft an effective market entry strategy, and present their plans to industry professionals and venture capitalists.
 This highly popular event, held on the Homewood campus, draws teams from all divisions of the university.

 Visit the JHU Business Plan Competition website for more information.

 The annual Convocation Awards Ceremony is a celebration of student and faculty achievement at the Whiting School of Engineering.
 The event is open to award recipients, their family and friends, and members of the Whiting School community.